L4ser-Security-Labs/onionhookblog/_posts/2024-07-09-plastic-sharks.md

 Stolen cards refer to compromised card data, not the physical cards themselves.
 These compromised cards and PayPal accounts often have balances but are sold at a discounted price to enable the buyer to turn a profit.

-PlasticSharks provide access to this compromised data by cloning the stolen information onto new physical cards, which are then shipped to the buyer after purchase.
+PlasticSharks provides access to this compromised data by cloning the stolen information onto new physical cards, which are then shipped to the buyer after purchase.
 These sites also sell PayPal account credentials, providing the login information once payment is received via their Bitcoin wallet.

 ## How does PlasticSharks get stolen cards and PayPal credentials?